databendlabs/databend/docs/doc/14-sql-commands/00-ddl/90-share-endpoint/index.md

     COMMENT = 'Share endpoint to access data from Tenant A';
 ```

-For a full data share workflow, see [Share](../90-share/index.md).
+For a full data share workflow in Databend, see [Getting Started with Share](../90-share/index.md#getting-started-with-share).
 To manage share endpoints on a tenant, use the following commands:

 <IndexOverviewList />